westonkostura/EmployeeTracker-mySQL/README.md

 `mysql -u root -p`
 `source db/schema.sql`

+## Usage

-Then the user can start the application with the following command in the terminal:
+The user can start the application with the following command in the terminal:

 `node server.js`

+The user can then select from the following options:
+View all employees,
+View all employees by department,
+View all employees by manager,
+Add an employee,
+Remove an employee,
+Update an employee role,
+Update an employee manager,
+View all roles,
+Add a role,
+Remove a role,
+View all departments,
+Add a department,
+Delete a department

+## Credits

+The application was helped to completion by Github Copilot and the resources from the ASU bootcamp challenges.

-## Usage
+## License